sysbio-netlify/sysbio.se/content/eulogy-hohmann.md

 <br/><br/>
 Professor Jens Nielsen, Chalmers University of Technology

-<sub>***If you would like to leave your condolences to the family or share a memory, you may do so in person at the Department of Biology and Biological Engineering, Fysikgården 1 (outside of Stefan’s office), or send the message digitally at memories.stefanhohmann@chalmers.se
+<sub>***If you would like to leave your condolences to the family or share a memory, you may do so in person at the Department of Biology and Biological Engineering, Fysikgården 1 (outside of Stefan’s office), or send the message digitally at <a href="mailto:memories.stefanhohmann@chalmers.se">memories.stefanhohmann@chalmers.se</a>
 This email address will be active until end of August 2021.***</sub>

 <sub>***Feel free to share this information with other colleagues.***</sub>